 In the dawn of 2017, Dynamics customers and partners were still confused about the Microsoft Dynamics 365 brand.
 What followed for some months was confusion in the market with customer and partners alike.
-I have personally had several Dynamics Partners ask me, in the last year, if the new price for NAV was EUR 210 per user per month, simply because they looked up Dynamics 365 for Finance and Operations (Dynamics AX) pricing on Microsoft.com.
+I have personally had several Dynamics Partners ask me, in the last year, if the new price for NAV was EUR 210 per user per month, simply because they looked up Dynamics 365 Finance and Supply Chain Management (Dynamics AX) pricing on Microsoft.com.

 Today, I think we are all a bit more clear that there are really different products behind the Dynamics 365 offerings.
 There is also a roadmap for what will happen with Microsoft Dynamics 365 in the short to medium term.

 Even though we had some confusion in the short run - long term, the brand Dynamics 365 will become much stronger with this decision, driving more market share, leads and opportunities to the whole Partner eco-system.
 I also think that if we, as a Dynamics Partner Community, talk about Dynamics 365 being synonymous with what the business solution of the future should be, this will create a very strong brand – and in fact, we would not be lying.